LifeMD (NASDAQ:LFMD) Issues FY 2021 Earnings Guidance

 LifeMD (NASDAQ:LFMD) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $90 million-$100 million, compared to the consensus revenue estimate of $87.78 million.

-Separately, Zacks Investment Research downgraded LifeMD from a hold rating to a sell rating in a research report on Wednesday, April 7th.
+Separately, Zacks Investment Research downgraded LifeMD from a hold rating to a sell rating in a research note on Wednesday, April 7th.

-In other LifeMD news, insider Corey Deutsch acquired 22,539 shares of the firm’s stock in a transaction dated Wednesday, May 19th.
-The shares were acquired at an average price of $8.85 per share, for a total transaction of $199,470.15.
-Following the completion of the acquisition, the insider now directly owns 71,169 shares of the company’s stock, valued at $629,845.65.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, COO Brad Michael Roberts acquired 5,000 shares of the firm’s stock in a transaction dated Thursday, February 25th.
-The shares were acquired at an average price of $20.50 per share, for a total transaction of $102,500.00.
-Insiders have bought 49,351 shares of company stock worth $507,399 in the last 90 days.
-Insiders own 35.56% of the company’s stock.
+In other LifeMD news, CTO Stefan Galluppi purchased 3,796 shares of the firm’s stock in a transaction that occurred on Wednesday, May 19th.
+The shares were purchased at an average cost of $10.40 per share, for a total transaction of $39,478.40.
+Following the completion of the purchase, the chief technology officer now directly owns 3,796 shares in the company, valued at $39,478.40.
+The acquisition was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, CEO Justin Schreiber purchased 3,500 shares of the firm’s stock in a transaction that occurred on Wednesday, May 19th.
+The stock was acquired at an average price of $8.54 per share, for a total transaction of $29,890.00.
+The disclosure for this purchase can be found here.
+Insiders acquired a total of 49,351 shares of company stock worth $507,399 over the last quarter.
+Company insiders own 35.56% of the company’s stock.

-A hedge fund recently bought a new stake in LifeMD stock.
-Morgan Stanley bought a new stake in LifeMD, Inc. (NASDAQ:LFMD) during the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm bought 16,017 shares of the company’s stock, valued at approximately $253,000.
-Morgan Stanley owned about 0.06% of LifeMD at the end of the most recent quarter.
-Institutional investors and hedge funds own 4.09% of the company’s stock.
+An institutional investor recently bought a new position in LifeMD stock.
+Morgan Stanley purchased a new stake in LifeMD, Inc. (NASDAQ:LFMD) during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund purchased 16,017 shares of the company’s stock, valued at approximately $253,000.
+Morgan Stanley owned approximately 0.06% of LifeMD at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 4.09% of the company’s stock.

 LifeMD, Inc operates as an online direct-to-patient marketing and telemedicine company with a portfolio of health and wellness brands in the United States.
 It offers ShapiroMD, a medical device for male and female hair loss; RexMD, a men's telehealth brand offering virtual medical treatment from licensed providers for a variety of men's health needs; Nava MD, a female-oriented tele-dermatology and skincare brand that will offer virtual medical treatment from dermatologists and other providers; and iNR Wellness MD, a supplement for immune and digestive support.